tizerrer/material/week02-21sep2020/CirSeq.md

 DRAFT

-## What it does
+## What it does [1, Main]

 Circularized genomic RNA fragments are used to generate tandem repeats.
 They then serve as substrates for next-generation sequencing.
-This provides sequence redundancy for a genomic fragment derived from a single individual within the virus population, and thus overcomes the limitations of next-generation sequencing error [1, Abstract].
+This provides sequence redundancy for a genomic fragment derived from a single individual within the virus population.
+Observed differences must originate from enzymatic or sequencing errors and can be filtered statistically.
+This overcomes the limitations of next-generation sequencing error.

 ## References